alan-turing-institute/Palaeoanalytics/README.md

 has been developed to capture data from 2D line drawings, focusing on the size, shape and technological attributes of flakes.

 `PyLithics`is an open-source, free for use, software package for processing lithic artefact illustrations scanned from the literature.
-This tool accurately identifies, outlines and computes lithic shape and linear measures, and returns user ready data.
+This tool accurately identifies, outlines, and computes lithic shape and linear measures, and returns user ready data.
 It has been optimized for feature extraction and measurement using a number of computer vision techniques including pixel intensity thresholding, edge detection, contour finding, custom template matching and image kernels.
 On both conventional and modern drawings, `PyLithics`can identify and platform, lateral, dorsal, and ventral surfaces,